space-ros/docs/source/Getting-Started/Docker-Images.rst

 TODO:

+Describe how to use the Space ROS docker image from Docker Hub, and any other images published to Docker Hub.

 * Docker Hub
-* Docker images: base image, MoveIt2, etc.
+* Base image, MoveIt2, demos, etc.